Beam Alignment Using Trajectory Information in Mobile Millimeter-wave Networks: Introduction

-Some approaches such as \cite{alkhateeb,heng2021machine} use machine-learning tools to predict the optimal beams.
-However, they need an exhaustive or hierarchical search over all beam pairs between the BS and the UE for every locations during the training phase, which may increase the time of the training phase.
+Authors in \cite{sur2016beamspy,beamforecast} used the sparsity and the similarity of mmWave channels in adjacent locations and proposed their methods for the stationary \cite{sur2016beamspy} or indoor scenarios \cite{beamforecast}.
+Some approaches such as \cite{alkhateeb,heng2021machine} apply machine-learning tools to predict the optimal beams.
+However, they need an exhaustive or hierarchical search over all beam pairs between the BS and the UE for every location during the training phase, which may increase the complexity of the training phase.